kwrtz/autohotkey-german-programmer-layer/README.md

 # autohotkey-german-programmer-layer

-Because a lot of characters on the German keyboard are not very well accessible.
-If you program Javascript or C++ this is a handycap.
+A lot of characters on the German keyboard which you need for programming are not accessible very well.

 The script adds two layers to the keyboard.
 One layer is for easy access those characters which needed all the time for programming.
 The other layer controls the cursor like the sofware TouchCursor.

-Both scripts are adapted to German keyboards But they can easily adapted to other keboards or your own needs.
+Both scripts are adapted to German keyboards.
+But they can easily adapted to other keboards or your own needs.

 The following layer can be activated be holding Caps Lock or # down.
 The normal functionality of Caps Lock and the  key is deactivated!